 In the festival of lights, bank on the light already within

 Igniting the candles is integral to observance of religious ceremonies of most faiths.
-The Hindu lit oil lamp at sanctum mainly before the idols of Lakshmi and Ganesh at the auspicious moment at dusk and seek blessings for prosperity and well being of the self and the family.
+The Hindu lit oil lamp at sanctum mainly before the idols of Lakshmi and Ganesh at the auspicious moment at dusk and seek their blessings for prosperity and well being of the self and the family.
 Muslims hold that the light present on this planet and in Jannat (Heaven) is a manifestation of the omniscient Allah Himself.
 Among Christians, the sanctuary lamp to “keep a flame burning perpetually” is always placed before the tabernacle.
 Holy biblical texts are ever read out in candle light since “Christ is the Light that enlightens all”.
 Believing light to be a divine presence, Christians ignite newly constructed churches with flambeau followed by lighting prayer halls.
-At funeral, each visitor extingusishes their candle implying that one day each of us has to surrender to God.
+At funeral, each visitor extinguishes their candle implying that one day each of us has to surrender to God.
 Candle is also integral part of worship among followers of Buddhism and Judaism.
 To Parsis, fire symbolises propriety, to Jews constellations of light mean unswerving faith.
 Lamp or candle lighting is not confined to religious or cultural festivities.

 …………………………………………………………………………………………